-On June 11, 2021, the Company granted an aggregate of 1,700,000 stock options to certain directors, officers, employees and consultants of the Company for the purchase of up to 1,700,000 common shares of the Company pursuant to its Stock Option Plan.
+On June 11, 2021, the Company granted stock options to certain directors, officers, employees and consultants of the Company for the purchase of up to 1,700,000 common shares of the Company pursuant to its Stock Option Plan.
 Each option is exercisable for a period of 2 years at a price of \$0.14 per common share and vests immediately.